 The city of Chicago is using algorithms to try to prevent crimes before they happen.
-In Pittsburgh, traffic lights that use artificial intelligence (AI) have helped cut traffic times by 25 percent and idling times by 40 percent.1 Meanwhile, the European Union’s real-time early detection and alert system (RED) employs AI to counter terrorism, using natural language processing (NLP) to monitor and analyze social media conversations.2
+In Pittsburgh, traffic lights that use artificial intelligence (AI) have helped cut traffic times by 25 per cent and idling times by 40 per cent.1 Meanwhile, the European Union’s real-time early detection and alert system (RED) employs AI to counter terrorism, using natural language processing (NLP) to monitor and analyse social media conversations.2

-But to fully realize these benefits, leaders must look at AI strategically and holistically.
-Many government organizations have only begun planning how to incorporate AI into their missions and technology.
+But to fully realise these benefits, leaders must look at AI strategically and holistically.
+Many government organisations have only begun planning how to incorporate AI into their missions and technology.
 The decisions they make in the next three years could determine their success or failure well into the next decade, as AI technologies continue to evolve.

-It will be a challenging period.
-But such transformations, affecting as they do all or most of the organization and its interactions, are never easy.
-The silver lining is that agencies have spent the last decade building their cloud, big data, and interoperability abilities, and that effort will help support this next wave of AI technology.
+It will be a challenging full stop.
+But such transformations, affecting as they do all or most of the organisation and its interactions, are never easy.
+The silver lining is that agencies have spent the last decade building their cloud, big data and interoperability abilities, and that effort will help support this next wave of AI technology.
 AI-led transformation promises to open completely new horizons in process and performance, fundamentally changing how government delivers value to its citizens.

-But this can’t be achieved simply by grafting AI onto existing organizations and processes.
-Maximizing its value will require an integrated series of decisions and actions.
-These decisions will involve complex choices: Which applications to prioritize?
+But this can’t be achieved simply by grafting AI onto existing organisations and processes.
+Maximising its value will require an integrated series of decisions and actions.
+These decisions will involve complex choices: Which applications to prioritise?
 Which technologies to use?
 How to articulate AI’s value to the workforce?
 How can we manage AI projects?
 Should we use internal talent, external partners, or both?

-But AI strategy is still pretty new—and for many organizations, nonexistent.
-According to a recent IDC survey, half of responding businesses believed artificial intelligence was a priority, but just 25 percent had a broad AI strategy in place.
+But AI strategy is still pretty new—and for many organisations, nonexistent.
+According to a recent IDC survey, half of responding businesses believed artificial intelligence was a priority, but just 25 per cent had a broad AI strategy in place.
 A quarter reported that up to half of their AI projects failed to meet their targets.3

 But a coherent AI strategy can attack these barriers while building a compelling case for funding.
-A winning plan establishes clear direction and policies that keep AI teams focused on outcomes that create significant impacts on the agency mission.
-Of course, strategy alone won’t realize all the benefits of AI; that will require adequate investments, a level of readiness, managerial commitment, and a lot of planning and hard work.
+A winning plan establishes clear direction and policies that keep AI teams focussed on outcomes that create significant impacts on the agency mission.
+Of course, strategy alone won’t realise all the benefits of AI; that will require adequate investments, a level of readiness, managerial commitment and a lot of planning and hard work.
 But an effective AI strategy creates a foundation that promotes success.

-An effective strategy should align technological choices with the overarching organizational vision and, drawing on lessons learned from past technology transformations, incorporate both technical and managerial perspectives.5 A holistic strategy, in turn, should support the broader agency strategy as well as federal goals for AI adoption.
+An effective strategy should align technological choices with the overarching organisational vision and, drawing on lessons learnt from past technology transformations, incorporate both technical and managerial perspectives.5 A holistic strategy, in turn, should support the broader agency strategy as well as federal goals for AI adoption.
 Because of the rapid evolution of AI, strategies also should be updated periodically to keep up with technological developments.6

 What does this mean for government leaders charged with AI strategy?
 The scholar Michael Porter has observed that “The essence of strategy is choosing what not to do.”7 With so many different types of technology and potential opportunities, leaders with limited resources should decide carefully about the use of AI—and the choices can seem overwhelming.

-This approach has five core elements—five sets of critical choices—that, as a whole, comprise a clearly articulated strategy.
-The first choice an organization must make concerns vision, specifically its level of AI ambition and the related goals and aspirations.
-With that vision as a guide, the next two elements concern choosing where to focus AI attention and investment, in terms of problem areas, mission demands, services and technologies, and how to create value in those areas, including an approach to piloting and scaling.
-The final two choices in the cascade concern the capabilities and management systems required to realize the specified value in focus areas.
-They answer questions such as, “What culture and capabilities should be in place?” including personnel, partners, data, and platforms; and “What management systems are required?” including performance measures, change management, governance, and data management.10
+This approach has five core elements - five sets of critical choices - that, as a whole, comprise a clearly articulated strategy.
+The first choice an organisation must make concerns vision, specifically its level of AI ambition and the related goals and aspirations.
+With that vision as a guide, the next two elements concern choosing where to focus AI attention and investment, in terms of problem areas, mission demands, services and technologies and how to create value in those areas, including an approach to piloting and scaling.
+The final two choices in the cascade concern the capabilities and management systems required to realise the specified value in focus areas.
+They answer questions such as, “What culture and capabilities should be in place?” including personnel, partners, data and platforms; and “What management systems are required?” including performance measures, change management, governance and data management.10

-And these issues are amplified when an AI program’s goal is not just incremental but dramatic improvement.
+And these issues are amplified when an AI programme’s goal is not just incremental but dramatic improvement.